TacoGuy21/Greatsword-V3/README.md

 I made this repo to hopefully modernize Greatsword, and keep its feel.

 Please star if you enjoy, it helps this repo grow.

+I used a cloak template for this, which is why it has arc, the money does not go to me.
 # Current bugs:
 Chrome safe browsing may falsely flag links.
 # Links: